sunfounder/pico-2w-kit/docs/source/cproject/ar_irremote.rst

 6.4 Using an Infrared Remote Control
 ==========================================================

-In this lesson, we'll learn how to use an **infrared (IR) remote control** and an **IR receiver** with the Raspberry Pi Pico 2w.
-This will allow us to receive and decode signals from an IR remote, enabling us to control our projects wirelessly.
+In this lesson, we'll learn how to use an **infrared (IR) remote control** and an **IR receiver** with the Raspberry Pi Pico 2 W. This will allow us to receive and decode signals from an IR remote, enabling us to control our projects wirelessly.

 * :ref:`cpn_ir_receiver`